-NNN lease or triple net lease is one of the most popular types of a net lease that is used for retail space or commercial freestanding buildings.
+NNN lease is one of the most popular types of a net lease that is used for retail space or commercial freestanding buildings.
 This real-estate lease is described as a rental agreement between the landlord and the lessee where the obligation of paying operating expenses is transferred from the former to the latter.

 Examples of triple net lease

 Ramesh is the owner of a bookstore and he is longer interested in it because of ill-health.
 He decides to lease his property instead of just renting it to a neighbor because he does want to deal with the hassle of maintenance and tenants.